Skip to content

 Architecture

-Nova runs as an 8-service Docker Compose stack.
+Nova runs as a multi-service Docker Compose stack.
 Each service has a single responsibility and communicates over HTTP.

 ServicePortRole